rurban/ctl/docs/index.md

 simlar to the no-exception abseil) glouw/ctl does not treat errors at all.
 There cannot be any.

+Added formal verification tests for many functions, via `cbmc`, and even caught a set.find error not caught by review, random testing nor sanitizers.

 Support not only GNU make, but also BSD make and MSVC nmake.
 `gen_images.sh` is not bash-only anymore, and supports updating single graphs.